cgclabs/sql2Entity/README.md

 ```
 <options> can be -v for verbose mode.
 With the --help or -h options, you will get this help.

-Output folder will default to the included generatedEntities folder
+Output folder will default to the included generatedEntities folder.